 One example of how solutions like Dacom’s are driving change in agriculture is in water consumption.
 Water consumption is one of the most important elements of farming, and how to make it more efficient has long been a key challenge.
 Some estimates suggest that agriculture wastes up to 70 percent of the water it uses per year, so there is a real opportunity for M2M technology to improve this situation dramatically.
 The Dacom sensor technology and scientific knowledge help farmers to continuously monitor and streamline water consumption processes all the way through the growing season.

 a global approach needs global capabilities

-Orange Business Services’ global footprint and scalable infrastructure means that Dacom is able to roll its solutions out around the world – beginning with 10 international locations this growing season and with plans to increase this quickly to 30.
+Orange Business’ global footprint and scalable infrastructure means that Dacom is able to roll its solutions out around the world – beginning with 10 international locations this growing season and with plans to increase this quickly to 30.

 The Dacom product suite evolved from a data logger in the early days, with this solution utilizing first radio communications and subsequently GPRS – but these systems ultimately proved not to be scalable as it was necessary to open up the product and insert a new SIM inside – plus if a Dutch SIM was used there were also roaming costs involved.
 In addition, a sensor box which could be opened to install a SIM means possible trouble with watertightness.

 So the Dacom approach focused on simplicity, with a plan to make every connected device easy to install for each individual farmer.
 The engagement with Orange Business meant one Orange M2M SIM inside each Dacom box, with one price per SIM card irrespective of location and a solution that doesn’t roam but that picks up the local signal.
 This made a massive difference both in terms of ease of installation and getting online plus also brought big cost benefits from farmers being able to self-install.
 Furthermore the connection through Orange’s international M2M network means Dacom enjoys the business benefit of a single provider approach and also built-in scalability.